|

 You're also not allowed to receive advice or instructions from your coaches or advisers after your warm up period ... you must start your match immediately.

-One of the oldest table tennis rules is that "play shall be continuous".
+One of the oldest regulations in table tennis is that "play shall be continuous".
 However if, for example, the ball goes outside the playing area, you obviously can't continue playing until it's returned.

 These include ... repeated bouncing of the ball ... long pauses before serving or receiving .... and prolonged discussions with your doubles partner.